quil-lang/quil/rfcs/analog/spec_changes.md

 ##### Standard Frame Attributes

 All frames have an associated frequency and sample rate.
 Additionally, operations on frames must respect a certain sort of type safety: namely, certain frames can have `PULSE` applied, others can have `CAPTURE` applied, and the two are assumed to be exclusive.

 - `SAMPLE-RATE` is a floating point number indicating the rate (in Hz) of the digital-to-analog converter on the control hardware associated with this frame.
 - `INITIAL-FREQUENCY` is a floating point number indicating the initial frame frequency.
 - `DIRECTION` is one of `"tx"` or `"rx"`, and indicates whether the frame is available for pulse operations (`"tx"`) or capture operations (`"rx"`).
-These are mutually exclusive.
-Under circumstances where an underlying physical resource is bidirectional, it is perfectly acceptable for hardware vendors to alias multiple frames to this resource.

 ##### Rigetti Native Frame Attributes